 2016: The first One Night Only event is held

-2017: One Night Only event will be held on Friday, November 3
+2017: One Night Only event was held on Friday, November 3

 Therese Grida, Board President